 Columbia is simply one of the most amazing places in the world.
 The geography is so varied that there is always something to enjoy no matter what kind of traveler you are.
 The people are also amazingly friendly.
 Plus the food!

 When you ask a kid what he wants to be when he grows up and then answers – a chef!, then you will know that you are in a country that is serious about cooking.
-This is what Columbia is all about.
-Hence, let’s cover a few popular local dishes that you must try when traveling in Columbia.
+This is what Colombia is all about.
+Hence, let’s cover a few popular local dishes that you must try when traveling in Colombia.